pycage/shellfish/doc/Main.md

 * The new element {@link ui.FlickGesture} adds flick gestures for scrolling to a {@link html.MouseBox}.
-* Ancestor references such as `thisDocument` or `thisMenu` are now implemented via the resolver in Shui code and no longer take up a property.
+* Ancestor references such as `thisDocument` or `thisMenu` are now implemented via the resolver function in Shui code and no longer take up a property.
   Thus, the `this...` references are now available for all elements in Shui code.

 ### June 2023
 * The method {@link core.Object#wait} now has an optional `name` parameter